Casey Ashley

 Casey Ashley (born February 1, 1984), is a professional bass fisherman from Donalds, South Carolina.
 Ashley attended Piedmont Technical College, a two-year community college, where he earned a degree in Industrial Electronics.

 Ashley started fishing professionally on the B.A.S.S.
 Southern Tour before moving to the Elite Series in 2007.

 He was the 2015 Bassmaster Classic Champion with a total weigh in of 50lbs -1oz and took the cash winnings of $300,000 (US).
 As of March 2017 he has had 11 wins in Bassmaster Professional Tournaments.

-Ashley is sponsored by Mercury, Triton, Forty Creek Whiskey, MotorGuide, Costa, Quantum, Zoom Bait Company, HI-SEAS, Lowrance, Simms, Yeti Coolers, GreenFish Tackle and Power-Pole.
+Ashley is sponsored by Mercury, Caymas Boats, Forty Creek Whiskey, MotorGuide, Costa, Quantum, Zoom Bait Company, HI-SEAS, Lowrance, Simms, Yeti Coolers, GreenFish Tackle and Power-Pole.

 Like many other professionals on the Bassmaster tour, Ashley has a series of videos on bass fishing.